fergalcob/gamedb-live/TESTING.md

 * The biggest issue known presently is the image handling after the search results are retrieved.
 When new entries to the database are received in a search result, the cover images if present have to be converted and uploaded to the S3 bucket used for media storage.
 What this means is that if a user clicks into a new search result immediately the cover image may not yet have been processed and uploaded.
 As a temporary workaround, a while loop has been added that checks for the presence of a cover image url and if none is found then a sleep command is called for .5 seconds.
 This can lead to a slight delay in page responsiveness on the first access of that record which hopefully can be improved in future.

 * One other issue is with the TinyMCE editor within the user reviews/comments section.
-When the editor is opened a "<p></p>" is added to the textfield and the content is entered within it.
-This does not cause any issues when a review or comment is placed however if the user goes to edit the review or reply the original content is wrapped within a new "<p></p>".
+When the editor is opened an open and close set of p tags are added to the textfield and the content is entered within it.
+This does not cause any issues when a review or comment is placed however if the user goes to edit the review or reply the original content is wrapped within a new set of p tags.
 This was initially causing large spacing issues and the TinyMCE settings changes did not affect its behaviour.
 As a workaround, a regular expression is being used to delete those extra tags when submitting an edit but it would be preferable to find a more suitable fix in future